Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 - Compressed Natural Gas (CNG)

-The last categories of merchant vessels are the passenger types.
+Another category of merchant vessels is the passenger type.
 They carry people in exchange for payment.

-Going back into its definition, a merchant ship is a craft used for trading, transporting and carrying cargoes or passengers for a fee over bodies of water
+Going back to its definition, a merchant ship is a craft used for trading, transporting, and carrying cargo or passengers for a fee over bodies of water

 So yes.
 Passenger ships are merchant ships.